 After breezing through airport security at my local airport, an airport screening official commented that I was wearing the perfect travel outfit.
 I couldn’t resist asking him a few questions about screening-friendly clothing and airport screening tips.
 Here is the latest on how to deal with airport security like a pro.

 Airports are busy, especially during peak travel season, so arrive as early as possible.
 For travellers (including U.S. citizens) entering U.S. airports from 105 countries, enhanced screening measures apply or will apply by early 2018.
 Plan to arrive at the airport in plenty of time – the new airport security measures will likely result in delays.

 Airport Security Screening Line-Up

 If you qualify for TSA PreCheck, look for the priority screening line – it should save you a lot of time.
 If you are traveling with children or require special assistance with a wheelchair or similar equipment, many larger airports offer dedicated security lines.
-Regardless of where you line-up, use this time to get organized e.g. have your photo identification and boarding pass ready, remove your jacket, and check your kid’s pockets for prohibited items if you are traveling with the family.
+Regardless of where you line-up, if you want to deal with airport security like a pro, use this time to get organized, e.g., have your photo identification and boarding pass ready, remove your jacket (if necessary), and check your kid’s pockets for prohibited items.

 What to Wear

 My best advice is to keep it simple.

 - Clothing without any metal bits is best – this includes belts.
 If you wear a belt, leave it in your bag until you are through airport security.

 - Minimize jewelry – small earrings tend to be ok, but 3D full-body scanners will pick up a necklace.